-‘Hai to Gensou no Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers
+‘Hai To Gensou No Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers

 And then they receive the order to attack an Orc fortress called Dead Head, a supposedly easy mission since Team Haruhiro are backed up by strong parties like Wild Angels (a clan made up of only women) and Team Ranji.
 Ever since the priest Manato’s death, the team had been reluctant to push themselves too hard, but the lure of an easy gold coin was too much.

 As might be expected, the attack on Dead Head fortress does not go as planned and they find themselves fighting against Orc fighters, mages, and even an unexpected boss.
 The attacks on the Orc reach a crescendo where it’s a huge survival battle with all teams united in defeating their common enemy.
-Everyone manages to wittle the Orcs down until only the Orc boss is left.
+Everyone manages to whittle the Orcs down until only the Orc boss is left.

 The scene ends with everyone attacking the boss and they don’t stop until Renji delivers the finishing blow.
 Everyone is exhausted yet elated at their major victory.
 But then one member of Haruhiro’s party collapses to the side…